th0mazzz/Runaway/README.md

 ```
 pip install flask
 ```

--------------- YOU NEED TO MAKE THE API KEY READING THINGIE -----------------
+Now locate the root directory of the application and find the file called "apiKey.txt".
+Paste your API key here.

-Awesome.
 To run the app, change into the directory of the application (where the file app.py is).
 Now, run the file using:
 ```
 python app.py